LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 ## The full workflow.
 ### From an old Twine 1 game to a stable, safe Twine 2 one with distributing

+I think it's worth preserving, at least for my sake, how to do this.
+I have a LOT of Twine 1 files.
+There's a number of tools to be made from this, but I'll save that for a future bout of hypomania.

 [^1] the author of it is rather important in the Twine scene so it was a bit of a shock.
 [^2] I mean the downloaded Twine 2 still exists in a browser, but a steady Electron one at least.